how-to-firebase/full-stack-firebase/firebase-authentication/exercise.md

 ## Find the repo

-We'll be working on a branch of our [firelist-react](https://github.com/how-to-firebase/firelist-react) repo named [firebase-authentication](https://github.com/how-to-firebase/firelist-react/tree/master).
+We'll be working on a branch of our [firelist-react](https://github.com/how-to-firebase/firelist-react) repo named [challenge-authentication](https://github.com/how-to-firebase/firelist-react/tree/challenge-authentication).

-## Codesandbox

-Simply open up the [CodeSandbox.io](https://codesandbox.io/s/github/how-to-firebase/firelist-react/tree/firebase-authentication) project :\)

 ## Localhost installation